botpress/botpress-examples/wit-bot/README.md

 ### 4. Install modules

-Directly in your command line again, you need to install [botpress-messenger](https://github.com/botpress/botpress-messenger) module to connect your bot to a Facebook Page.
-Also, we will need (botpress-wit)[https://github.com/botpress/botpress-messenger to connect our bot to your Wit.ai account.
+Directly in your command line again, you need to install the [botpress-messenger](https://github.com/botpress/botpress-messenger) module to connect your bot to a Facebook page.
+Also, make sure to install the [botpress-wit](https://github.com/botpress/botpress-wit) module to connect our bot to your Wit.ai account.

 ```
 botpress install messenger wit